lshpaner/eda_toolkit/paper.md

 # Acknowledgements

-We would like to express our gratitude to Dr. Ebrahim Tarshizi, PhD, our mentor during our time in the University of San Diego M.S.
-Applied Data Science Program.
-His unwavering dedication played a pivotal role in our academic journey.
+We thank Dr. Ebrahim Tarshizi, PhD, our mentor during the University of San Diego M.S.
+Applied Data Science Program, and the Shiley-Marcos School of Engineering for their support.

-We also extend our thanks to the Shiley-Marcos School of Engineering at the University of San Diego for providing an exceptional learning environment and supporting our educational endeavors.

 # References